The Best Longbow: Top Picks for 2024

 This is a minor squibble I have with this bow, but this isn’t technically a longbow, because it has a shelf, and traditional longbows were made without shelves to place the arrow.
 That’s me being a tightwad, though.
 In all other ways, this is a fantastic longbow.

-The PSE Sequoia Longbow is an absolutely gorgeous model.
+The PSE Oryx Longbow is an absolutely gorgeous model.
 Here are the schematics:

-• The bow has a warm orange hue, and it’s crafted from a variety of materials: the riser is a tri-laminate composite (in other words, three layers) maple, cherry, and walnut wood, and the limbs are a bamboo-and-fiberglass combo;
+• The bow has a beautiful dark hue, and it’s crafted from a variety of materials: the riser is a tri-laminate composite (in other words, three layers) maple, cherry, and walnut wood, and the limbs are a bamboo-and-fiberglass combo;

-• It’s 68 inches from the top limb to the bottom limb (about five-and-a-half feet tall, in other words) and its brace height 6-and-a-half to 7 inches; and
+• It’s 68 inches from the top limb to the bottom limb (about five-and-a-half feet tall, in other words) and its brace height 7-and-a-half to 7 and three quarter inches; and

 When people talk about gorgeous bows, this is what they’re talking about.
 It’s a sleek and streamlined and beautiful instrument.